-Paris, summer times.
+Paris, summertime.
 This feeling of having Paris to yourself

 In Paris, place de la Concorde, the monarchy faces the Republic